JaMo42/system_monitor/README.md

 These can be viewed while the application is running by pressing `?`.

+## Configuration

+There currently is no config file, only environment variables.

+- `SM_LAYOUT`: the layout string

+- `SM_DISK_FS`: disk filesystems string; comma-separated list of mounting points

+- `SM_DISK_VERTICAL`: if set, the disk usage widget is displayed vertically

 ## Layout

 A custom layout can be specified via the `SM_LAYOUT` environment variable or the `-l` argument (overrides environment variable).